toplel/encr/README.md

 encr
 ====

-A simple passphrase-based encryption tool for all filetypes.
+A simple a symmetric-key cryptosystem, currently implemented in vb.net for all filetypes.
+Versions in PHP, Python and C/C++ might follow.

 ====